Nerd Fonts Suck

 primary font can’t draw, will be represented using another font that

-your system, all you actually have to do is to make sure the
+on your system, all you actually have to do is to make sure

 fc-list | grep <font-name>

-detected or not).
-Imagine if you had to patch your fonts with emojies,
+it’s detected or not).
+Imagine if you had to patch your fonts with

 So why doesn’t Nerd Fonts just ship a patched font with only symbols?
 This would allow users to use Nerd Fonts in combination with any font they want.
 In fact, they shipped a file called Symbols-1000-em Nerd Font Complete.ttf that included all the glyphs, and for a year now I’ve been using it as a complement to my unpatched fonts without problems.
 But in the latest releases they have removed it for some reason. ¯\_ (ツ)_/¯